felixabele/MapGame/README.md

 Game
 =======
 Till now you have:
     "10 biggest cities of ..
-Germany, Spain and Italy"
+Germany, Spain, Italy, France and Great Britain"

 to come:
     "Indicate a City on an empty map"